 Austin pollen forecast — Lake Travis HS's Football Field neighborhood

-Today (25 June) pollen in Lake Travis HS's Football Field, Austin is low; cypress is low.
-Tomorrow (26 June 2026) levels are similar - cypress remains low, grass at low levels.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Lake Travis HS's Football Field, Austin is low; cypress, grass, and ragweed are low.
+Tomorrow (17 July 2026) levels are similar - grass remains low, ragweed remains low, cypress increasing.
+Over the following five days cypress, grass, and ragweed will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app